lostpebble/dynamic-config-store/Readme.md

 This creates our initial configuration, with **well-defined defaults**.

-Getting the config at a later stage, is easy:
+Getting config values at a later stage, is easy:

 ```
 const { isProductionEnv } = config.getConfig();